gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 var i : String = arr.pop_back()
 ```

 You will not get any error with this code.
-At runtime, `s` will surprinsingly still contain a `String`, and `i` will contain an int.
+At runtime, `s` will surprinsingly still contain a `String`, and `i` will contain an `int`.
 But a type check like `s is String` or `i is int` will return `false`.
 That's a weakness of the current type system that we should keep in mind.